walnutdust/course-scheduler-react/README.md

 Garett Tok, 2019

-A prototype course scheduler for Williams college, predecessor of the [WSO Course Scheduler](https://wso.williams.edu/schedulecourses)
+A prototype course scheduler for Williams College, predecessor of the [WSO Course Scheduler](https://wso.williams.edu/schedulecourses).
+Allows users to quickly search and filter course offerings, and view shortlisted courses all in one schedule, streamlining the process of course selection.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).